Caroline's Cooking

 This post may contain affiliate links, where we earn from qualifying purchases.
 See more details in the policy page.

-So why, you might think, would anyone cook with it?
-Well it does work well in a number of dishes and gives a lovely flavor to otherwise relatively plain ingredients.
 It can be tasty in things like this salt cod and orange salad (remojón) though it's maybe better known in more comforting stews and bakes like Portuguese bacalhau à Gomes de Sá.
+Here it's mixed with potato to form what's sometimes called a brandade to make a deliciously flavorful filling for piquillo peppers.

 close view of dish of salt cod stuffed piquillo peppers.